caufieldjh/protexam/README.md

 TBD

 ## Setup

+### Requirements
+Primary requirements are listed in requirements.txt.

+### Installation
-Install the requirements below with pip, as follows:
+Install the requirements above with pip, as follows:
 ```
 pip3 install -r requirements.txt
 ```

-### Requirements
-Primary requirements are:
-* BioPython
-* BeautifulSoup4
-* environs
-* tqdm
-* xlrd

 ## How to Run